-Regardless of previous gardening experience, any UNT student, faculty, or staff member is encouraged to become part of this growing community for collaborative learning.
+Regardless of previous gardening experience, any current UNT student, faculty, or staff member is encouraged to become part of this growing community for collaborative learning.
 Our space features twenty raised gardening plots for growing organic vegetables, fruits, herbs, and flowers.
 Each plot is managed year-round by garden members who apply to care for a specific garden plot.
+Apply for membership today!

-- Open for anyone to attend, garden workdays are opportunities for community service and plot maintenance.
+- Open for UNT students, staff, and faculty to attend, garden workdays are opportunities for community service and plot maintenance.
 Come learn about how to garden by working alongside beginners and seasoned gardeners alike.

 - After attending, log your service hours to work towards earning your Environmental Volunteerism Graduation Cord.